chemharuka/PQ_HDR_to_Gain_Map_HDR/README.md

 # Convert HDR files to Gain Map HDR

-A macOS tool for converting HDR files to Adaptive HDR (Gain Map/ISO HDR)
+A macOS tool for converting HDR files to Adaptive HDR (Gain Map / ISO HDR)

 Include:

-1. PQHDRtoGMHDR, which convert png, tiff etc. HDR file (which supported by macOS, like PQ HDR / HLG HDR) to Adaptive HDR (gain map heic file).
-This code will read a image file as both SDR and HDR image, then calculate difference between two images as gain map.
+1. PQHDRtoGMHDR, which convert png, tiff etc. HDR file (in PQ HDR / HLG HDR) to Adaptive HDR (gain map heic file).
+The program will read a image as both SDR and HDR image, then calculate difference between two images as gain map.
 2. heic_hdr.py, a ChatGPT generated python script to convert all TIFF file to HEIC.

 ## Usage

-Convert any HDR to ISO_HDR.heic:
+Convert any HDR to ISO_HDR.heic by PQHDRtoGMHDR:

 `./PQHDRtoGMHDR $file_dir $folder_dir`

-Batch convert all tiff file in a folder:
+Batch convert all tiff file in a folder by heic_hdr.py:

-1. Download all files in same folder:
+1. Download all files in a folder:

 `git clone https://github.com/chemharuka/PQ_HDR_to_Gain_Map_HDR.git`